 This information is important not only for SEC filings, but also for each internal decision that management makes.
-Important decisions, such as disclosure or accrual, are based upon an assessment of risks.
+Important decisions, such as disclosure or accrual, are based upon an assessment of legal risks.
 However, only risks that are known and understood can be fully integrated into the decision-making process.
 Board members and senior executives are generally scrutinized in light of information available across the entire company, even if this amounts to knowledge held by a single employee or outside counsel attorney.
 We can think of this “hidden” information as an Unknown Known from management’s perspective.
 Practically speaking, if the information is available but not provided to decision-makers, then it can result in more harm than help.

 It’s therefore easy to see why management has a strong incentive and responsibility for developing and maintaining adequate reporting systems and internal controls around company information.
 Such systems and controls ensure the proper upward flow of information from individuals and divisions within an organization to management.
 When properly implemented, reports and dashboards can ensure that company-level information is directly available to management, avoiding the risk of poor business decisions, regulatory risk, and legal exposure.
 The end goal is that any and all legal risks Known to the company are Known Knowns to management.

 Internal Controls and Legal Reserves

 As we consider specific regulatory frameworks, it is important to remember that under ASC 450:

 - Disclosure is not required if the likelihood of loss is remote.

 - Accrual is not required if the loss or range of loss is not reasonably estimable or if the potential loss is not material.